Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 BloodHound ships with a CLI distribution from SpecterOps, written in Go, that quietly handles the container setup, the configuration, and the log wrangling so you do not have to.
 It runs happily on Windows, Linux, and macOS.

 Grab the build that matches your system, unzip it, add `bloodhound-cli` to your path, then start up a local instance and open it in your browser.
+Make sure before setting the container up, that port `8080` is free, otherwise you'll need to specify a different port in the configuration.

 ![Starting a local BloodHound instance with bloodhound-cli](/assets/images/bloodhound/16.png)

 *bloodhound-cli spins up a local instance that you reach through the browser.*

-### Loading the data
+### Loading the Data

 Head to Administration > File Ingest and upload the JSON files from whichever collector you used.
 BloodHound takes them all the same way, so it does not care which tool did the gathering.